-We entered into an employment agreement with Ms. Hirano, dated January 1, 2019, pursuant to which Ms. Hirano serves as our Vice President, Regulatory Affairs.
+We entered into an employment agreement with Ms. Hirano, dated January 1, 2019, as amended on January 8, 2021, pursuant to which Ms. Hirano serves as our Vice President, Regulatory Affairs.
 The agreement provides for "at-will" employment and sets forth certain agreed upon terms and conditions of employment.
-Ms. Hirano's current annual base salary is \$300,000 and she has an annual target bonus equal to 25% of her base salary.
+Ms. Hirano's current annual base salary is \$326,000 and she has an annual target bonus equal to 30% of her base salary.